nicolasiensen/nicolasiensen.github.io/_posts/2022-03-11-running-rails-system-tests-with-docker.md

 docker-compose run web bin/rails test:system
 ```

-## Step 6: Watching the tests run in the web browser
+## Step 6: Watch the tests run in the web browser

 The Docker image we are using to run the web browser contains a [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing) software installed, enabling us to peek into what is happening in the browser running in the container.